Public decision list college of mayor and Alderman May 6, 2020

 Due to nationwide measures against the corona virus, child care is closed from March 16 to May 11, 2020.
 Parents will continue to pay childcare bills during this period to prevent childcare providers from running into financial difficulties.
 Parents entitled to childcare allowance will get their own contribution for this period back from the state.
 For parents without entitlement to childcare benefits, the municipality subsidizes toddler care and preschool education.
 The State has asked municipalities to refund for these parents the own contribution paid in the period from March 16 to May 11 as well.

-paid over the period March 16, 2020 to May 11, 2020, to compensate in full to
+paid over the period March 16, 2020 to May 11, 2020, to

 parents;